 I guess the real favourites have shown their strengths.
 We saw Dumoulin is probably looking the strongest out of the rest so it should be really interesting to see him up against Thomas and Froome and what pans out.

-It’s definitely debatable what might happen with Team Sky – is it really team cohesion or Is there a bit of ‘I’m going to attack first to make Froome ride defensively’ OR is this just a big theatre production that they’ve set up – Thomas take yellow and the pressure off Froome, taking him out of the limelight and pressure off for week one.
+It’s definitely debatable what might happen with Team Sky at this year’s Tour de France – is it really team cohesion or Is there a bit of ‘I’m going to attack first to make Froome ride defensively’ OR is this just a big theatre production that they’ve set up – Thomas take yellow and the pressure off Froome, taking him out of the limelight and pressure off for week one.
 Does Team Sky just not want Froome in yellow as he’s had a lot of aggression from the public and they’re trying to deter all that by keeping Thomas in yellow for now?
 Who knows!

 It has actually been very shocking to see the hate towards Team Sky out there – not even just the team on the roads, but the booing and whistling at team cars and support.
 Everyone loves to have a super hero and a villain and France have kind’ve just decided that Sky are their villains.
 Cycling has always been a pretty happy non-aggressive sport and I can’t ever remember feeling so tense in my career.

 Yatesy is another one and now 30mins down which is very disappointing for Adam and the team.
-They came in with big objectives, not bringing Caleb Ewan along and now they’re scrambling around a little for a stage win.
+They came in with big Tour de France objectives, not bringing Caleb Ewan along and now they’re scrambling around a little for a stage win.
 It just shows how brutal and relentless this Tour de France has been.
 It’s certainly one of the hardest I’ve seen.
 I remember In context having some easier transition days and now it seems to be a bit like a big bash game of cricket – people want full gas entertainment and soon as they’re rolling along and it gets boring, everyone seems to have a bit of an opinion on how the race should be ridden which can sometimes be a bit harsh!

 To add to that, you can always tell how tough a tour is by the survival of the sprinters.
 This year, already at halfway into the race, many of the top sprinters were sent home and this just defines how hard the 2018 route is.
 Even on a transition day (like today – Stage 15 there are brutal winds and certainly no kicking back in the bunch taking it easy.

-Final week showdown – thoughts and predictions for the Pyrenees?
+Tour de France final week showdown – thoughts and predictions for the Pyrenees?

 Stage 19 will also be hardcore.
 Especially after 2.5 weeks of racing and a 200km incredibly hard day on the cards – there’s not 100m of flat in the entire stage, so it’s going to be a real power of attrition to try to defend and try to win and for a lot of guys it will be about just getting into survival mode.
 They are all absolutely shattered by this stage.
 They will be knackered, without an ounce of freshness.
-Even the top ten guys are hurting – it’s just a nightmare for everyone to try and get through and to Paris!
+Even the top ten guys are hurting – it’s just a nightmare for everyone to try and get through the Tour de France and on to Paris!